-- Higher blood sugar levels
+- Higher blood sugar

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies

 - Take care with companion animals.
 Some animals may carry parasites that can cause infections in people who are HIV-positive.
-Cat feces can cause toxoplasmosis, reptiles can carry salmonella, and birds can carry the fungus cryptococcus or histoplasmosis.
+Cat feces can cause toxoplasmosis, reptiles can carry salmonella, and birds can carry cryptococcus or histoplasmosis.
 Wash hands thoroughly after handling pets or emptying the litter box.

 People who are infected with HIV sometimes try dietary supplements that claim to boost the immune system or counteract side effects of anti-HIV drugs.
 However, there is no scientific evidence that any nutritional supplement improves immunity, and many may interfere with other medications you're taking.
 Always check with your health care provider before taking any supplements or alternative therapies to ensure there are no medication interactions.

 Supplements that may be helpful